Prospecting is one of the key stages of the sales process.

 2. Identify ways to meet your ideal prospects

 For example, if you’re in B2B sales, chances are most of your potential customers are on LinkedIn.
-This means you need to establish a strong presence there too.
+This means you need to establish a strong presence on this platform.
 LinkedIn allows you to not only find out almost everything about a prospect, but also to warm up your first approach through a mutual connection.

 3. Actively work on your call lists

-Another tip is to write down a list of questions for all your prospect lists.
+Another tip is to write down a list of open-ended questions for all your prospect lists.

 Did you know that asking between 11–14 questions during a lead call will translate to 74% greater success?